ElementsProject/lightning/doc/lightning-listfunds.7.md

-lightning-listfunds -- Command showing all funds currently managed by the c-lightning node
+lightning-listfunds -- Command showing all funds currently managed by the Core Lightning node
 ==========================================================================================

 SYNOPSIS